 If one believes that they have experienced harassment of any type within TMC, there are several processes they can follow, from directly notifying the harasser that their behaviour is unwelcome, to making a verbal or written complaint.
 The TMC has designated four complaint recipients to whom an individual may address their complaint.

 Regan started volunteering with the Canadian Music Therapy Fund in 2015 while she was working in the corporate event industry.
 Volunteering evolved into a full time position in 2017 and since then, Regan has been responsible for a majority of the growth and changes including a re-brand, a new annual signature event, the creation of the George Stroumboulopoulos Music Therapy Scholarship, and raising a significant amount of funds for the charity.
 Her background is in artist management, marketing, communications, and events.
-Outside of work you can find her teaching Event Marketing at Seneca in the School of Media.
+Regan also teaches Event Marketing at Seneca in the School of Media.

 Christine has worked at the Canadian Music Therapy Fund since 2007.
 She’s the voice you hear on the phone when you call and, if you are visiting the Fund during the week, she will also be greeting you in person.
 She has a background in philosophy (ethics), gerontology and working with individuals of all ages with special needs.
 She has no idea what else she can possibly say apart from extolling her uncanny ability at hitting the right note on the triangle.